 Lately, I’ve been working incredibly hard on my personal development.
-I’m starting to put into practice the few things that I knew brought me peace, patience and sense of self for lack of other words.
-I feel like this might be a more common thing when you’re a homebody or stay at home mom and/or wife.
-Any combination of these things are totally normal.
+I’m starting to put into practice the few things that I knew brought me peace, patience, and a sense of self for lack of other words.
+I feel like this might be a more common thing when you’re a homebody or stay-at-home mom and/or wife.
+Any combination of these things is totally normal.
 If you’re feeling funky and can’t shake it then try some of these tips and see if you feel better.
 I’m just trying to become a happier person by incorporating these into my day, week, month…

 Listen To Music/Podcasts

 Don’t just listen to your regular chosen music.
-If you can choose something new or put it on random/shuffle genres’ and simply let it play!
-I’ve found so many new songs I love or that really resonate with me because I let them play.
+If you can choose something new or put it on random/shuffle genres’ simply let it play!
+I’ve found so many new songs I love that really resonates with me because I let them play.
 If you don’t like one- you can switch it but try not to.
 I even have some mixes from college friends and I never knew what was what.
 Now it’s my favorite to listen and not immediately know every word.
-On the flip side, sometimes learning the true (i mean the real lyrics, not the made up ones) lyrics is a fun thing.
-By reading through you may have never known it said a “star ridden sky” where you maybe thought it said something totally different.
+On the flip side, sometimes learning the true (i mean the real lyrics, not the made-up ones) lyrics is a fun thing.
+By reading through you may have never known it said a “star-ridden sky” whereas you maybe thought it said something totally different.
 It can make you happy knowing you’ll know what to sing in the car or next time at karaoke.
 I believe in positive uplifting music lastly, so if there’s any song that is on your heart- LISTEN TO IT.
-But don’t drown yourself in upsetting ballads if you just broke up with your boyfriend, choose instead “Last Friday Night” by Katy Perry to jump on the bed to.
+But don’t drown yourself in upsetting ballads if you just broke up with your boyfriend, choose instead “Last Friday Night” by Katy Perry to jump on the bed too.
 Always sing loud too even if you’re a horrible singer, it makes you feel great!
-Also I have a stockpile of great reading materials on Kindle, Audible and saved podcasts- if you want a list or recommendation, let me know in a comment below or tell me if you’d like a post about it.
+Also, I have a stockpile of great reading materials on Kindle, Audible, and saved podcasts- if you want a list of recommendations, let me know in a comment below or tell me if you’d like a post about it.
 I’d be more than happy to do that!

 Writing It Out

 I just recently discovered how helpful this has been to me.
-It’s incredible how 2-3 sentences will change my day.
-It makes me think of things I wouldn’t have otherwise contemplated on.
-In some cases it even helps me remember a lot of what my memory has lost by forcing my brain to get working.
+It’s incredible how 2 to 3 sentences will change my day.
+It makes me think of things I wouldn’t have otherwise contemplated.
+In some cases, it even helps me remember a lot of what my memory has lost by forcing my brain to get working.
 Sometimes it is emotional but it helps me feel what I need to work through in tough times.
 Lately, I’ve been using the “Instant Happy Journal” (you can find it here) and it has changed my life.
 It’s not anything specific about it but it has great prompts and the fact that it’s now a dedicated part of my day is just great.
 I write the date in and all in the same pen.
 I was trying to be all neat penmanship and now I just flow.
 The thoughts come out of my pen ‘like word vomit’ literally sometimes I write clearer and quicker than my thinking is.
-I used to be big into daily free writes in classes I took and now it’s not so easy for me but if you have a lot to spill then go for it.
-I love to make to do lists daily and weekly and see how many I can really get achieved.
+I used to be big into daily free writing in classes I took and now it’s not so easy for me but if you have a lot to spill then go for it.
+I love to make to-do lists daily and weekly and see how many I can really get achieved.
 I treat myself with something small if I complete everything.
 Another book I’ve gotten lots of calm use out of is the “52 lists project and the 52 lists of happiness” by Moorea Seal.
-They are easy and still very thought provoking yet fun to jot down.
+They are easy and still very thought-provoking yet fun to jot down.

 I have enjoyed things that are healthy and good for my mind and soul.
 So taking these deeper, I found the Calm app when I was having a hard time dealing with stress and needed an out.
 One day I tried an emergency meditation and I felt like a whole new person.
 I had never meditated before and I didn’t think I was capable or even if I believed in it at all.
 So after using the free version (which is fine and gives you plenty) I went ahead and bought the paid version (*not sponsored) and loved it.
 I use it to this day whenever things are outta control in my world or if I need to take some deep breaths again.